gsoft-inc/wl-squide/docs/reference/registration/registerLocalModules.md

 ### Returns

-An array of `LocalModuleRegistrationError` if any happens during the registration.
+A `Promise` object with an array of `LocalModuleRegistrationError` if any error happens during the registration.

 - `LocalModuleRegistrationError`:
     - `error`: The original error object.